Idnan/bash-guide/README.md

 Displays your currently active processes.

 ### s. `bg`
-Lists stopped or background jobs ; resume a stopped job in the background.
+Lists stopped or background jobs; resume a stopped job in the background.

 ### t. `fg`
 Brings the most recent job in the foreground.